xuanx1/polarBear-paths/README.md

 clicking any vessel shows its own proposed detour or an honest "no useful reroute — geographic constraint" message (e.g. Greg Mortimer in Storfjorden, walled in by Spitsbergen / Edgeøya / Barentsøya).

 ---

-## UI / interactivity

-- **Pan + zoom on the map** — drag to pan, wheel to zoom 1×–8×.
-Pan is clamped so the visible window can never leave the 1000×1000 canvas.
-- **Time scrubber** sits in the bottom-right of the map, stacked above the Bears / Vessels / Risk-zones counts chip-row.
-Play button auto-advances through `T+00h … T+23h` at 600 ms per step.
-- **Map settings flyout** sits in the bottom-left of the map, stacked above the scale bar — palette, time-of-day, risk visualisation, reroute presentation, density.
-- **Compass rose** in the top-right — inline SVG with cardinal ticks, two-tone diamond needle (accent north / ink south), N letter inside the ring.
-- **Vessel and bear icons rotate parallel to their travel direction** — rotation derived from local segment direction at the current time index, with a `cos(lat)` correction for longitude convergence.

----